rsdoiel/antenna/motorcycles.md

 date: 2025-05-15, from: Kickin the Tires blog

-Thursday saw the first full day of practice for the 109th Indianapolis 500 as the 34 entrants saw six hours of running.
-In addition to the full day of running,&#8230;
+By Austin Lawton, Staff Writer Thursday saw the first full day of practice for the 109th Indianapolis 500 as the 34 entrants saw six hours of running.
+In addition to&#8230;

 <br>